-There are three categories of incentives available for residential space heating in the Con Edison service territory: Category 2a - ccASHP: Residential Full Load Heating with Integrated Controls, Category 2b - ccASHP: Residential Full Load Heating with Decommissioning, and Category 3 - GSHP: Residential Full Load Heating.
+Residential incentives are available for projects in buildings with at one to four Dwelling Units or when a project covers up to four dwelling units in a building with five or more units.
+There are three categories of incentives available for residential space heating in the Con Edison service territory: Category 2a - ccASHP: Residential Full Load Heating with Integrated Controls, Category 2b - ccASHP: Residential Full Load Heating.
 The rates for the ASHP categories vary by building type with different rates as summarized in Table 2.